richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 * **Enchanting** and **ritual spellcasting** - these both sound cool (because they are cool!) but when you look really hard at the numbers they both turn out to be rather underpowered and consequently dull.
 If anyone at your table is passionate about them, come back later and houserule to make them more powerful.
 * **Summoning** - there's nothing wrong with the rules here, it's just that spirits are very powerful, to the point where they can easily become unbalancing.
 There's a lot of houserule suggestions around to nerf them but initially I suggest you start out using the rules as written and see how you go.
 Just be aware of the problem.
 If it gets too much, consider removing the Binding mechanic as a quick fix.[^EnigmaticOxygen]
+* **Foci** - many people (myself included) feel mages are overpowered in modern Shadowrun editons.
+This stems from a few key areas, one of which is spirits, but foci is another.
+In particular, they are very cheap for the benefits they deliver - particularly power, spellcasting, and summoning foci.
+Consider making the higher-rated ones much more expensive, or banning them entirely until you are comfortable with the rules.[^EnigmaticOxygen]

+Matrix:

+* **The whole damned thing** - well, I joke, buit only a little.
+The Matrix rules are pretty slow to play out so you probably want to reserve them for only the decker's spotlight moments: the big hack against the big target for the big score.
+If they're just, say, snooping someone's commlink to get some intel, I suggest you make them roll once against a threshold and then move on.
+* **Bricking cyberware** - it's annoyingly easy for a hostile decker to render your team's street sam totally inoperable by using Matrix attacks against, say, their cybereyes.
+This isn't a great deal of fun for the player, and there's not a lot they can do about it either (it's not like they can turn their eyes off...)
+Steer clear of that at least until your non-decker players understand the risks, because if they're blindsided by it (pun intended) it's gonna piss them off.

 Vehicles:

 * **Vehicle speeds** - the Shadowrun tables for translating the abstract "speed" stat to actual miles-per-hour are, umm, broken.
 Don't look too hard at them or things fall apart.
 If you try really hard, [you can break the world with hilarious consequences](https://www.reddit.com/r/gametales/comments/1nbjhe/xpostshadowrun_everyone_is_dead_san_francisco_is/).
 * **Drones** - drone swarms can get very overpowered very quickly.
 Also, having lots of drones around can really slow down gameplay, as they all get their own initiative roll, have to resolve their actions, etc. Like spirits, this isn't a reason not to have some (they're cool!), just be aware of the issues.
+* **Vehicle damage** - if you follow the core rulebook to the letter, you will find that vehicles are almost absurdly easy to destroy and ruinously expensive to repair.
+In turn, your rigger characters will never make enough money to keep up with repair and replacement costs.
+I don't have any smart answers to this beyond full-on houserules, but at the start I suggest you just handwave your way around it an apply as much vehicle damage as "feels right", regardless of what the rules say.

 Other stuff: